Working as a graduate

 What is Indirect Tax?

-Indirect taxes are taxes borne by the end consumer.
-The most well known indirect tax is VAT which is charged on most supplies of goods and services, however our indirect tax team also advises clients on other indirect taxes including Insurance Premium tax, Stamp Duty, Climate Change Levy, Aggregates Levy, Soft Drinks Levy and Customs and Excise Duties.
+Indirect taxes are borne by the end consumer, with VAT being the most well-known.
+Our team also advises on other indirect taxes like Insurance Premium Tax, Stamp Duty, Climate Change Levy, Aggregates Levy, Soft Drinks Levy, and Customs and Excise Duties.

 The Tax Experience